 Cell phone use on the school bus: Transportation generally follows the technology policy of your student's school.
 We realize that it is important for students to make contact with their friends and family before and after school.
 Personal use of cell phones is allowed on the bus as long as it does not cause distractions.
-Music and videos must be listened to using some kind of headphone device in only ONE ear.
+Music and videos must be listened to using some kind of headphone device in only ONE ear to allow students to hear instructions from their driver.
 Phones and other technology may not be passed back and forth between students as this causes distractions.

 In keeping with district practices, use of technology may not interfere with our core principles of respect and safety.
 Students are not allowed to use cameras on the bus nor share images to social media.
 Students may not show to other students any disrespectful or offensive movies, recordings, or images that are against district ethics (violence, pornography, etc.).
 The school bus operator may ask the student to put their phone away, or confiscate the phone to be returned at the student's stop.
 Students who do not follow these guidelines may lose technology privileges and/or face other disciplinary actions.

 My child is late getting home...
 If your child fails to return home at their expected time, please contact the school first.
 Keep in mind there may be many reasons for a bus to be late on its route:

 My child receives a discipline referral ...
 The district maintains a discipline and appeals procedure to ensure students follow student conduct and safety rules while riding the school bus.
 In most cases, at least one warning will be issued prior to the suspension of transportation.
 Suspension may be appealed in writing to the Director of Transportation.